 - No down payment 100% financing available

 - Flexible credit guidelines with low minimum credit scores

 - Closing costs can be financed into the transaction

 Scissortail Financial will verify USDA rural development loan eligibility using the same methods as any other mortgage program.
 Your credit, income, employment, and asset information will be compared to current guidelines for USDA loans.
 You do not need to be a first-time home buyer.
 However, you may not own an adequate, livable property reasonably close to where you are purchasing a home using the Rural Development loan.
 There are no stated mortgage limits for USDA loans.
 Rather, your income as a borrower determines the maximum loan size.
 USDA requires an income of 115% or less of your region’s median income.
 For example, in the state of Oklahoma after defining the area median income, your household income could be up to $78,200 if you have 4 or less people living in the household.
 Increased limits are available to households of five or more who receive an income limit of $103,200.
 Just a reminder that the USDA will count your entire household income toward these limits.
 For instance, if you have a working child living in the home, the lender would factor their income into household income totals, even if they are not on the loan.

 Great for home buyers

-It can take someone years to save up a down payment of 3%, 5%, 20% or more.
+It can take someone years to save up the down payment of 3.5% for a FHA loan or 5% to 20% for Conventional financing.
 During that time, home prices can go up, which makes saving a down payment even harder.
 With the USDA Rural Development loan, home buyers can purchase immediately and take advantage of increasing home values.
 The USDA Rural Development loan does not require a down payment which helps you buy a home with less cash compared to many other loans.
 Home buyers purchasing their first homes can qualify for more house thanks to lower interest rates and reduced monthly mortgage insurance.